-Cooking for one, for those “can’t be bothered” lunches I like to keep 2-3 cans in the cupboard that I call my “meal in a tin stash” – and spaghetti bolognese is one of those tins.
+Bolognese on toast has always been one of my favourite quick to cook meals.
+Cooking for one, for those “can’t be bothered” lunches I like to keep 2-3 cans of spaghetti bolognese in the cupboard as part of what I call my “meal in a tin stash” – and spaghetti bolognese is always present!
 I’ll often have a tin of Tesco Everyday Essentials Spaghetti Bolognese in that stash as it’s great served on toast- with either grated cheese or a poached egg on top!

 This is a really frugal lunch as one can is two servings and the can costs 20p, using half a can means this is 10p for the spaghetti bolognese and 4p for the toast.
 Adding a poached egg takes this up by a further 8p, so this is a fast 22p lunch.